 How many websites does the service address?

 Eighty percent of OneRep users taking our free privacy scan are found on 49 data broker sites.
 Some sites even display several profiles of the same person due to name variations that generate new listings.
 If you want to clear your Google search results of all unauthorized data broker listings, it’s essential to scan as many websites as possible for your data.
-OneRep searches for and removes users from over 150 websites.
+OneRep searches for and removes users from 199 websites.

 Does the service rely on an automated or manual removal process?

-The opt-out timeline typically does not vary much from one data removal service to another, because it is dependent on the data broker or people-search engine–the website where your info is exposed.
+The opt-out timeline typically does not vary much from one data removal service to another, because it is dependent on the data broker or people-search engine – the website where your info is exposed.
 Many websites complicate the opt-out process and are slow to remove information, at times ignoring your initial opt-out requests altogether.
 If timeliness is not at play, what are the benefits of an automated vs. manual data removal process?

-OneRep uses automated scan and removal processes that are quick and thorough, affordably guaranteeing deletion of records.
+OneRep uses automated scan and removal processes that are quick and thorough, affordably guaranteeing the deletion of records.
 It does not rely on human power and tirelessly repeats the removal process until complete, without increasing costs.

 OneRep competitors hiring human experts are naturally more expensive as they manage each removal manually.
 If initial opt-out attempts are unsuccessful, experts must come back to repeat the procedure all over again.